Template Inputs

 You can mark an input as optional by setting required = false:

-[[tool.oicana.inputs]]type = "json"key = "extra-data"required = falseOptional inputs without a value are not included in the input dictionary returned by the Typst package’s setup function.
-You can check for their presence with input.keys().contains("extra-data").
+[[tool.oicana.inputs]]type = "json"key = "extra-data"required = falseOptional inputs without a value will have a none value in the input dictionary returned by the setup function.

 This is useful for inputs that templates can handle gracefully when absent, while still getting a clear error for inputs that must always be provided.